10 Low-Impact Cardio Workouts

 Photo courtesy of Youtube.com, 3 Essential Weekly Bike Workouts!

 Cycling is an excellent strategy to increase heart rate with almost no adverse effects on your joints.
-You can perform this exercise on a stationary bike at home, in the gym, or outside while riding your bike.
+This low-impact cardio workout can perform this exercise on a stationary bike at home, in the gym, or outside while riding your bike.
 Your heart rate will increase as you move at a quicker pace or as you climb more hills.

 Instead of driving or using public transportation, you can think about cycling to work.
 You might also bike to do daily tasks like your monthly grocery shopping.